Surihix/CyArchiveTool/FormatStruct.md

 | 0x14 | 0xE0 | Unknown | Unknown, bytes are always the same length |
 | 0xE0 | 0xC | UInt32[3] | Reserved, always null |

-The Compression used is raw lz4. use the decompression library linked in the main readme document to decompress the data.
+The compression used is raw lz4. use the decompression library linked in the main readme document to decompress the data.